 In addition to chart patterns, many traders and analysts graph the moving averages of past price settlements to smooth out the choppy price patterns.
 Some analysts overlay a slower moving average (say, a 40 day like the green line above) with a faster one (e.g., a 9 day like the red line above) to signal changes in trend that are harder to discern from a choppy bar chart.
-For example, the blue price line crossed the red 9-day moving average several times in September.
+For example, the blue price line crossed the red 9-day moving average several times in September, most recently on September 26.
 It did not penetrate the slower 40-day moving average (green line).
-If the blue line crosses through both the slower moving 9-day and the 40-day averages, as it did around May 12, the direction of the blue line could be interpreted as a more meaningful trend or a buy signal.
+If the blue line crosses through both the slower moving 9-day and the 40-day averages, as it did around September 12, the direction of the blue line could be interpreted as a more meaningful trend or a buy/sell signal.
 I am not suggesting that such an indication is either meaningful or a trend, but if traders act on it as such, it may have some short term influence.
-And indeed it may have influenced some of the buying that took place in the three sessions between May 11 and May 15.
-It may also have influenced some of the selling in early June and on August 10 when the market was limit down.